DmxLarchey/Kruskal-Veldman/README.md

 ```

 Now there is a case distinction between `n = 0`, `0 < n < k` and `k ≤ n`.
 When
-`n = 0`, ie `t₀ = ⟨α|∅⟩` is a _leaf_, there is a separate treatment which is easy
+`n = 0`, ie `t₀ = ⟨α|∅⟩` is a _leaf_, there is a separate treatment which is easier
 and we do not discuss it here.
-In the two other cases, we proceed with a similar
+In the two other cases, we proceed with a common
-sketch but the details differ:
+overall sketch but the details differ:
 - [`veldman_higman.v`](theories/universe/veldman_higman.v) describes the case `0 < n < k`;
-- and [`veldman_kruskal.v`](theories/universe/veldman_kruskal.v) describes the case `k ≤ n`.
+- [`veldman_kruskal.v`](theories/universe/veldman_kruskal.v) describes the case `k ≤ n`.

 In both cases we build a new sequence of relations `R'₀/X'₀,...,R'ₚ/X'ₚ`
 where possibly `p` might differ from `k` (it can even be larger).
 However, this new sequence is built smaller than `R₀/X₀,...,Rₖ/Xₖ`
-in the lexicographic order.
+in the lexicographic order mentionned above.
 Hence, the induction hypothesis gives us
 `afs X' (vtree_upto_embed p R')` and we transfer the `afs` property
 via
 ```coq